boboweike/react_full_course/03_Basic_Usage_of_React/script/README.md

 Finally, let's summarize the whole process.

-- First, you must have `React` to use it, so we need to install the react and react-dom packages through the command line.
+- First, you must have `React` installed to use it, so we need to install the react and react-dom packages through the command line.
 - Next are the three usage steps.
   - The first step is to import the js files, please pay attention to the order of import.
   - The second step is to create a react element.
 How do we create it?
 We create it through the `React.createElement` method, please pay attention to case sensitivity.